 I sat for forty-five minutes, staring at their mouths while they told me that it was all in my head, that I am just sensitive, and that I pathologize myself.
 It turns out they didn’t want me to have anything at all, except for hypochondria and a need for attention.
 The only thing wrong with me was me.

-- My previous professional diagnoses of bipolar and obsessive-compulsive disorders and the underlying symptoms were dismissed as nonexistent.
+- My previous professional diagnoses of bipolar disorder and ADD and the underlying symptoms were dismissed as nonexistent.